pushpathadam/frontend-nanodegree-neighborhood-map/README.md

 # Frontend Nanodegree Neighborhood Map Project

-After looking at several existing applications that provide neighborhood information I found that currently the most accessible metric for assessing a neighborhood is the proximity and quality of local brewpubs, establishments that sell beer brewed on the premises and include a restaurant.
+After looking at several existing applications that provide neighborhood information I found that an accessible metric for assessing a neighborhood is the proximity and quality of local brewpubs, establishments that sell beer brewed on the premises and might also a restaurant.

-The project current works with a fixed collection of 5 brewpubs in the San Diego area.
+The project current mashes up Google Places results with Yelp reviews.
+A stumbling block to fully realize this is that the same establishment is often named and categorized differently by each service.
+A human can figure it out, its not trivial to program matches.

 ## Steps to Run the Application